-Approval of the prospectus will be determined according to the originality and value of the project, quality of research, and care of preparation.
+Approval of the prospectus will be determined according to such criteria as the originality and value of the project, quality of research, and care of preparation.

 Should the graduate chair or committee have concerns with the prospectus, these concerns will be raised to the student and to the supervisory committee.
 Through these discussions, revisions to the prospectus may be requested.
 Final responsibility for the work, however, rests with the student and supervisory committee.